Sleepy Hollow (film): Design

 Responsible for the film's production design was Rick Heinrichs, whom Burton intended to use on Superman Lives.
 While the production crew was always going to build a substantial number of sets, the decision was made early on that optimally fulfilling Burton's vision would necessitate shooting Sleepy Hollow in a totally controlled environment at Leavesden Film Studios.
 The production design was influenced by Burton's love for Hammer Film Productions and the film Black Sunday (1960)—particularly the supernatural feel they evoked as a result of being filmed primarily on sound stages.
-Heinrichs was also influenced by American colonial architecture, German Expressionism, Dr. Seuss illustrations, and Hammer's Dracula Has Risen from the Grave.
+Heinrichs was also influenced by American colonial architecture, German expressionist cinema, Dr. Seuss illustrations, and Hammer's Dracula Has Risen from the Grave.

 One sound stage at Leavesden was dedicated to the "Forest to Field" set, for the scene in which the Headless Horseman races out of the woods and into a field.
 This stage was then transformed into, variously, a graveyard, a corn field, a field of harvested wheat, a churchyard, and a snowy battlefield.
 In addition, a small backlot area was devoted to a New York City street and waterfront tank.

 Cinematography

 Burton was impressed by the cinematography in Great Expectations (1998) and hired Emmanuel Lubezki as Sleepy Hollow's director of photography.
 Initially, Lubezki and Burton contemplated shooting the film in black and white, and in old square Academy ratio.
-When that proved unfeasible, they opted for an almost monochromatic effect which would enhance the fantasy aspect.
+When that proved unfeasible, they opted to apply bleach bypass to desaturate the image and increase the color black.
 Burton and Lubezki intentionally planned the over-dependency of smoke and soft lighting to accompany the film's sole wide-angle lens strategy.
-Lubezki also used Hammer horror and Mexican lucha films from the 1960s, such as Santo Contra los Zombis and Santo vs. las Mujeres Vampiro.
+Lubezki also used Hammer horror and Mexican Luchador films from the 1960s, such as Santo Contra los Zombies and Santo vs. las Mujeres Vampiro.
 Lighting effects increased the dynamic energy of the Headless Horseman, while the contrast of the film stock was increased in post-production to add to the monochromatic feel.

 Leavesden Studios, a converted airplane factory, presented problems because of its relatively low ceilings.
 This was less of an issue for The Phantom Menace, in which set height was generally achieved by digital means.
 "Our visual choices get channeled and violent," Heinrichs elaborated, "so you end up with liabilities that you tend to exploit as virtues.
 When you've got a certain ceiling height, and you're dealing with painted backings, you need to push atmosphere and diffusion."
 This was particularly the case in several exteriors that were built on sound stages.
 "We would mitigate the disadvantages by hiding lights with teasers and smoke."